Poison to Detect: Detection of Targeted Overfitting in Federated Learning: Introduction

+Over multiple iterations, the targeted client's model diverges from the global one, losing generalisation ability.
+Furthermore, Backdoor Attacks (BA) can be exacerbated by overfitting the target client's model to specific trigger patterns \cite{bagdasaryan2020backdoor}.
+Additionally, based on the BA strategies of Fang \etal \cite{Fang2020Backdoorn}, targeted overfitting may offer a pathway for training hijacking, wherein the orchestrator manipulates model updates to align with adversarial objectives, effectively steering the targeted client's model toward specific, potentially harmful patterns.

-\paragraph{Contribution} Unlike the methods that focus on preventing the results of targeted aggregation behaviours, our study focuses on the detection aspect of the problem.
-Defence mechanisms like Differential Privacy (DP) \cite{Muah2021ICASSP} tend to come with a utility-privacy tradeoff that the system may have to deal with even if the potential malicious actors prove to be benign; on the other hand, a detection mechanism may avoid this tradeoff or make the usage of prevention mechanisms like DP more informed.
-Hence, our study presents different frameworks that enable clients in an FL setting to autonomously identify targeted overfitting induced by the orchestrator.
-We propose and evaluate three detection mechanisms -- label flipping, backdoor trigger, and gradient fingerprinting -- for their effectiveness in detecting such targeted manipulations under different scenarios.
-Our methods operate without the need for communication or cooperation between clients, focusing on timely client-side detection of orchestrator-driven targeted attacks that can cause significant privacy risks, such as membership inference and data reconstruction attacks.
+\textbf{Contribution} Unlike previous work that focuses on preventing targeted aggregation, our study addresses the detection aspect of the problem.
+Defence mechanisms like Differential Privacy (DP) \cite{Muah2021ICASSP} impose a utility-privacy tradeoff that persists even in the absence of any attack; a detection mechanism, by contrast, avoids this cost entirely or informs when deploying such prevention mechanisms is warranted.
+To this end, we propose three client-side detection frameworks that enable clients in an FL setting to autonomously identify targeted overfitting induced by the orchestrator: label flipping detection, backdoor trigger detection, and gradient/weight fingerprinting.
+Operating without inter-client communication or cooperation, our methods target timely detection of orchestrator-driven attacks that pose significant privacy risks, including membership inference and data reconstruction.